ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/017_CameraRig_TouchpadWalking` has a collection of walls and slopes that can be traversed by the user with the touchpad.
 There is also an area that can only be traversed if the user is crouching.
-Standing up in this crouched area will cause the user to appear back at their last good known position.

 ---